 Carolyn is an expert in the history of European monarchy and has been interviewed by numerous media outlets including the CTV News Channel, Global News, CNN, the Wall Street Journal, BBC Radio 5, CBC News Network, CBC Radio, Radio Canada International, TVO, The Toronto Star, the National Post and the Globe and Mail.
 Her writing concerning the historical context for issues facing the monarchy today has appeared in numerous publications including Reader’s Digest, Zoomer Magazine, Canada’s History Magazine, BBC News Magazine, BBC History Magazine, Smithsonian Magazine, Quartz Magazine, Military History Monthly, the Globe and Mail, and the Ottawa Citizen.
 Carolyn also writes for the Historica Canada Canadian Encyclopedia.

 Carolyn is a prolific guest lecturer on land, at sea and online.
 She has delivered talks on royal history for numerous museums, libraries, universities, retirement residences, and educational organizations.
 Carolyn also contributes to cruise ship enrichment programs and has lectured onboard cruise ships sailing to Canada and the United States, the Caribbean, Southeast Asia, South America, South Africa, Scandinavia and St. Petersburg and the UK and Western Europe.

-Carolyn is available to give talks and interviews on all aspects of royal history, Canada and the monarchy, and the history of Early Modern Europe (1500-1800).
-She is also available as a historical consultant, presenter or contributor to television, radio, print and online media.
+Carolyn is available to give talks and interviews about all aspects of royal history.
+She is also available as a historical consultant, researcher, presenter or contributor to television, radio, print and online media.